Auburn’s Prince Tega Wanogho

 When Prince Tega Wanogho Jr. announced he would be returning for his senior season in 2019 instead of entering the NFL Draft, it gave head coach Gus Malzahn and Auburn football another season of having two Princes, but also one of the best offensive tackles in the country.

-Wanogho started every game at left tackle during the 2018 season and was named to the Pro Football Focus First-Team All-SEC.
-He has come a long way since arriving on the Auburn campus in 2015 as a defensive line recruit from Edgewood Academy in Elmore, Alabama — a small town outside of Montgomery.
+Wanogho started 32 games during his Auburn career and was named to the Pro Football Focus First-Team All-SEC back in 2018.
+The left tackle came a long way since arriving on the Auburn campus in 2015 as a defensive line recruit from Edgewood Academy in Elmore, Alabama — a small town outside of Montgomery.

-He entered the 2019 season as a representative for Auburn at the SEC Media Days and was named to the 2019 Preseason All-SEC Team.
+He entered the 2019 season as a representative for Auburn at the SEC Media Days, was named to the 2019 Preseason All-SEC Team, and represented Auburn in the Reese’s Senior Bowl.

 The Nigerian Prince arrived in Alabama in 2014 from Delta State, Nigeria with no knowledge of football, but joined the team at Edgewood Academy and was dominant in just one year of high school football.
 Originally, he was a soccer and basketball player.
 It makes sense that he enjoys basketball since he is 6-foot-7.